 What is a Legacy?

-Make your legacy of compassion for homeless mothers and their children live on by including Brevard Rescue Mission, Inc. DBA New Life Mission in your will or estate plan.
+Your legacy of compassion for homeless mothers and their children can live on by including Brevard Rescue Mission, Inc. DBA New Life Mission in your will or estate plan.
 Not only can this bequest result in significant estate tax savings for you, but it also can ensure the viability and strength of New Life Mission to help serve families.
 If you have any questions, please call 321-480-9100 x109 or email Info@NewLife-Mission.org

 How Do I Leave a Legacy?

 To have a charitable gift included in your will, simply share the information below with your attorney or financial planner:

 “I bequeath $_____ or _____% of my estate to Brevard Rescue Mission, Inc. DBA New Life Mission, PO Box 362203, Melbourne, FL 32936.”

 If you decide to include a gift for Brevard Rescue Mission, Inc. DBA New Life Mission in your will or estate planning, please notify us so that we can make sure we have a clear understanding of your plans.

 For information about additional estate planning options, please contact us at : Info@NewLife-Mission.org.

 A: “I give the sum of ________dollars ($______.00) to Brevard Rescue Mission, Inc. DBA New Life Mission, PO Box 362203, Melbourne, FL 32936 of Brevard County, Florida, for the general purpose and use of the combating homelessness.”

 B: “I give______percent (___%) of the residue of my estate to Brevard Rescue Mission, Inc. DBA New Life Mission, PO Box 362203, Melbourne, FL 32936 of Brevard County, Florida, for the general purpose and use of the combating homelessness.”